 Inclusive Teaching Intensive

 Looking to take your inclusive teaching practice to the next level?
-This three-hour intensive will help faculty rethink their course design using a framework of inclusive teaching.
+This three-hour intensive will help faculty rethink their syllabus design using a framework of inclusive teaching.
 Faculty will meaningfully apply principles of inclusive teaching to their syllabi, assessment strategies, and classroom activities to create a course climate that maximizes learning for all students.
 In a cohort of peers, participants will workshop syllabi (including course content, policies, and accessibility standards) and commit to making changes to future practice.